-Lyoto Machida, a former UFC Light Heavyweight Champion, once talked about how he practiced feigning arm techniques for two months to draw the opponent’s attention to his arms to disguise his devasting follow-up crane kick which helped him win.
+Lyoto Machida, a former UFC Light Heavyweight Champion, once talked about how he practiced feigning arm techniques for two months to draw the opponent’s attention to his arms to disguise his devastating follow-up crane kick which helped him win.

-If you watch professional karatekas fight these days, you don’t see them waiting around for their opponents to attack first.
+If you watch professional karateka fight these days, you don’t see them waiting around for their opponents to attack first.
 They don’t wait around for chances to come; they create opportunities for themselves by going after their opponents.

 While you can certainly win points by waiting for the opponent to attack first and open themselves up for counter-attacks, you can’t always rely on this strategy and hope for a win.

 Waiting for the opponent to attack first means letting them control the pace and direction of the fight.
 You will be constantly on the defense and your opponent will have the upper hand, and chances are you will not be able to win.